-(a) Legal Name of relevant Entity Account Holder(s) o f which you are a Controlling Person
+(a) Legal Name of relevant Entity Account Holder(s) of f which you are a Controlling Person

 Legal Name of Entity 1:

 Legal Name of Entity 2:

 Legal Name of Entity 3:

 (b) Name of Controlling Person

 Family Name or Surname(s):

 Title:

 First or Given Name:

 Middle Name(s):

 (c) Current Residence Address of Controlling Person

 Line 1 (e.g. House/Apt/Suite Name, Number, Street)

 Line 2 (e.g. Town/City/Province/County/State)

 Country

 Postal Code/ZIP Code

 (d) Mailing Address (if different from above)

 Line 1 (e.g. House/Apt/Suite Name, Number, Street)

 Line 2 (e.g. Town/City/Province/County/State)

 Country

 Postal Code/ZIP Code

-(e) Date [and Place of Birth] 1 of Controlli ing Person
+(e) Date [and Place of Birth] 1 of Controlling Person

 Date of birth (dd/mm/yyyy)

 [Town or City of birth]

 [Country of birth]

-SECTION 2: Country or Countries of Tax R Residence and T Ns of Controlling Person
+SECTION 2: Country or Countries of Tax Residence and TINs of Controlling Person

-(a) Please indicate the Controlling Person detail all countries and associated TINs). where indicated below: Reason A - The country who residents Reason B - The Controlling I unable to obtain a TIN in the Reason C - No TIN is required tax residence entered below If a TIN is unava ere the Controlli Person is otherw ne below table if red.
+(a) Please indicate the Controlling Person's place of tax residence (if resident in more than one country please detail all countries and associated TINs).
+If a TIN is unavailable please provide the appropriate reason A, B or C where indicated below:

+- Reason A The country where the Controlling Person is liable to pay tax does not issue TINs to its residents - Reason B The Controlling Person is otherwise unable to obtain a TIN (Please explain why you are unable to obtain a TIN in the below table if you have selected this reason) - Reason C No TIN is required.
 (Note.
-Only ilable please provide the a ng Person is liable to pay t rise unable to obtain a TIN you have selected this rea select this reason if the a ppropriate reason A , B or C ax does not issue TINs to it: (Please explain why you are s e
+Only select this reason if the authorities of the country of tax residence entered below do not require the TIN to be disclosed)

-Country or countries of tax residence ntification Number (TIN) or equivalent If no TIN available: Reason A, B or C
+Country or countries of tax residence Taxpayer Identification Number (TIN) or equivalent lf no TIN available: Reason A, B or C

-(b) If the Controlling Person selected Reas to obtain a TIN: son B above, ple ase explain in the followin g boxes why you are unable e
+(b) If the Controlling Person selected Reason B above, please explain in the following boxes why you are unable to obtain a TIN:

-1.

-2.

-3.